-Stanislaus County Office of Education Honored as a Model School Attendance Review Board (SARB) for exemplary practices to reduce chronic absenteeism and increase student attendance.
+Stanislaus County Office of Education Honored as a 2018 Model SARB for exemplary practices to reduce chronic absenteeism and increase student attendance.
 The Model SARB program identifies and recognizes outstanding and innovative programs that serve as models for other SARBs in the state.
 The award was sponsored by the California Department of Education (CDE) in cooperation with the California Association of Supervisors of Child Welfare and Attendance (CASCWA) Sharma Uma accepted the Model SARB award at the California Association of Supervisors of Child Welfare and Attendance State Conference on May 9, 2018, in Fresno.
 (CDE Press Release)

 Good Attendance will help children do well in high school, college, and at work!